H-Tudor/devops_final_backend/README.md

 The application API documentation can be accessed while not in production at `/docs/` endpoint.

+An frontend for this API can be found at [this repo](https://github.com/H-Tudor/devops_final_frontend)

+The deployment infrastructure configuration can be found [here](https://github.com/H-Tudor/devops_final_frontend)

 ## Setup

 In terms of python version, this app is constrained to 3.13 or higher